Legal status of fictional pornography depicting minors: Australia

-All sexualized depictions of people under the age of 18 are illegal in Australia, and there is a "zero-tolerance" policy in place.
+All sexualized depictions of people under the age of 18 are illegal in Australia, with the country being notably strict in regards to fictional and simulated depictions of sexual imagery including children.

+Australia has the RC rating which severe bans or censor many video games, films, or animation that depict young-looking explict girls, as well as having stricter airport checks for all electronics and devices, even if the media found on them did came from any online websites or social media such as YouTube, X, Telegram or Pixiv, which results in thousands of arrests every year.

 In December 2008, a man from Sydney was convicted of possessing child pornography after sexually explicit pictures of underage characters from The Simpsons were found on his computer.
 The New South Wales Supreme Court upheld a Local Court decision that the animated Simpsons characters "depicted", and thus "could be considered", real people.
 Controversy arose over the perceived ban on small-breasted women in pornography after a South Australian court established that if a consenting adult in pornography were "reasonably" deemed to look under the age of consent, then they could be considered depictions of child pornography.
 Criteria described stated "small breasts" as one of few examples, leading to the outrage.
 The classification law is not federal or nationwide and only applies to South Australia.